 object, string: the name of the object associated with the event, such as the Rendezvous transport parameters (service, network, and daemon), the contents of the Tibrv message that wasn't processed successfully, or the name of the adapter that was suspended or resumed.

-action, string: the action associated with the event, such as transport created or adapter suspended/resumed.
+action, string: the action associated with the event, which may be any of the following values:

 message, string: A human-readable message string

-Tibrv Messages: The adapter emits a tuple on its second output port for each Tibrv message received.
+Tibrv Messages (output): The adapter emits a tuple on its second output port for each Tibrv message received.
 The port's schema is derived from the Edit Schema tab of the adapter's property view and can contain all StreamBase data types, including lists and (nested) tuples to accommodate hierarchy in Tibrv messages.
+If a field from Tibrv starts with a numeric then the StreamBase field MUST start with an underscore to match, for example if the Tibrv field is 123 then the StreamBase field MUST be _123.
 Tibrv message fields are mapped to tuple fields by case-sensitive name.
 List fields may contain all StreamBase types except list types.
 StreamBase list fields are used to capture Tibrv array fields (such as I8ARRAY) in the Tibrv message, as well as non-array Tibrv fields that occur multiple times with the same name.
 Fields not present in a Tibrv message are sent as null in the tuple.

 When configured to request cached values, the adapter includes an additional boolean field,